-The Lower Haight Merchant and Neighbors Association Community Micro-Grant Program.
+The Lower Haight Merchants and Neighbors Association Community Micro-Grant Program.

 LoHaMNA MicroGrants are small grants designed to have a macro impact for the Lower Haight Community.
 Merchants, residents, neighbors and members of the community are eligible to apply in the form of reimbursements for implements projects that benefit the Lower Haight community.

-The Lower Haight Merchant and Neighbors Association supports a safe, thriving and inclusive Lower Haight by advocating for merchants & neighbors, promoting the neighborhood, and engaging merchants & neighbors
+The Lower Haight Merchants and Neighbors Association supports a safe, thriving and inclusive Lower Haight by advocating for merchants & neighbors, promoting the neighborhood, and engaging merchants & neighbors

 LoHaMNA offers the following value to our community by: